Morrissey: 25 Live: Critical response

 On Rotten Tomatoes the film has a rating of 56% based on reviews from 9 critics.

 Time Out London noted it as a basic concert film which included testimonies from his fans.
 They wrote that "even if the performances range from rousing to ropey, watching the cult of Mozza in action still offers some unintended pleasures", and concluded, "A few numbers – 'Irish Blood, English Heart', 'Everyday Is Like Sunday' – are delivered with fire, but too often we're witnessing messianic gestures without the accompanying miracles".
 The Birmingham Mail generally praised the film, writing of its theatrical release, "This new film reveals his skills as a lyricist and the undeniable talent of a brilliant band, but is frustratingly one-dimensional".

 The Hollywood Reporter offered that the Hollywood High location "was well-suited to a cult British singer who has long been fascinated with vintage Tinseltown glamour".
 Explaining that he is a performer known for his "provocative public statements and witty, literate, emotionally charged lyrics", The Hollywood Reporter shared that Morrissey has a fiercely dedicated fan base.
-The actual performance was introduced enthusiastically by Morrissey's friend Russel Brand; however, Brand's speech was cut from the completed film.
+The actual performance was introduced enthusiastically by Morrissey's friend Russell Brand; however, Brand's speech was cut from the completed film.
 Brand and celebrities such as Patti Smith were, however, included in an opening montage.
 "Lacking in context or personal insights", the film is generally "a straight record of the concert", shot from multiple angles and with a "glossy cinematic look".
 While the film was otherwise visually conventional, it did offer occasional twists that were "the exception rather than the rule".

 The Guardian noted the film opening with black and white footage of Morrissey backstage and accolades from attending fans.
 The review opined that Morrissey's voice was in best form and that he has a "showbiz veteran's confidence and craft".
 The project was well lit and "filmed in a hectic style replete with unusual angles and flashy jump-cuts".
 It was felt it captured "the fervour that only a Morrissey gig can provide, and it's simultaneously moving, exciting and funny when the somewhat stout singer rips off his sweaty shirt and throws it to the ravenous crowd – twice."